-- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - In the year and a half since COVID-19 upended daily life, mental health challenges among physicians have skyrocketed, accelerating an already dire health crisis that has been increasing for years.
-Ongoing stigma surrounding accessing mental health support and care services impact physicians who fear of being judged or believing they will lose their ability to practice medicine. - Physicians have one of the highest suicide rates of any profession.
+- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - Unfortunately, as we move farther from the onset of the pandemic, physicians are still facing mental health concerns: six in 10 physicians feel inappropriate feelings of anger, tearfulness or anxiety; one-third feel hopeless or that they have no purpose; and nearly half report withdrawing from family, friends and co-workers. - Six in 10 physicians often have feelings of burnout, well above the pre-pandemic percentage of 40% in 2018.
+However, burnout alone doesn't always lead to suicide.
+When left untreated, burnout can cause more cases of depression, anxiety, post-traumatic stress disorder (PTSD) and substance misuse and lead to suicidal thoughts for physicians, directly impacting physician suicide rates. - Physicians have one of the highest suicide rates of any profession.
 More than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
-It's estimated that one million Americans lose their physician to suicide each year. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it, especially in the wake of the most significant health event in recent history.
+It's estimated that one million Americans lose their physician to suicide each year - In fact, eight in 10 physicians agree that there is stigma surrounding mental health and seeking mental health care among physicians. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it, especially in the wake of the most significant health event in recent history.